ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ```
 {: pre}

-Where:
-- `SHARE_ID` is the ID or name of the file share.
-- `MOUNT_TARGET_ID` is the ID or name of the mount target to delete.
+Where `SHARE_ID` is the ID or name of the file share, and `MOUNT_TARGET_ID` is the ID or name of the mount target to delete.

-Example:
+See the following example:

 ```sh
 ibmcloud is share-mount-target-delete my-file-share my-mount-target